 Understanding Reverse Mortgages

-A reverse mortgage allows older homeowners to convert some of the equity in their home into cash in the form of a lump sum, monthly amounts, or a line of credit (or a combination of these options).
+A reverse mortgage allows older homeowners to convert some of the equity in their home into cash in the form of a lump sum (subject to some limitations), monthly amounts, or a line of credit (or a combination of these options).
 With a reverse mortgage, the lender makes payments to the homeowner, rather than the homeowner making payments to the lender.
 As a result, the homeowner’s equity in the property gets smaller over time, while the loan balance grows.

 If you take out a reverse mortgage, the loan doesn’t have to be paid back until you die, move, sell the home, or fail to live up to the contractual requirements of the mortgage.
 (Learn more about reverse mortgages in Nolo’s article Reverse Mortgages for Retirees and Seniors.)